 Always be well insured, but just don’t plan on a profit seeking corporation who makes money by collecting premiums and denying coverage to protect you.
 Your insurance should stay exactly the same way it is now.
 Simply add the land trusts to the existing insurance policies as an additional insured.
 Some clients still like to have an umbrella policy.
 I think it’s overkill, but I love insurance and I pay for that policy just because it gives me extra peace of mind.

 Use your Traditional LLC in all instances whenever possible when contracting.
 Your Traditional LLC will serve as your property management entity through which you will operate.
-Alternatively, you can elect to have the Asset Holding Company directly contract with a 3rd party property manager.
+Alternatively, you can elect to have the title owner of the property, which would be a land trust connected to your asset holding company, directly contract with a 3rd party property manager.
 This is less secure, but sometimes it’s the only way they will do business.

-It’s just as quick and easy with no title hangups.
-The asset will legally be held in a land trust and you, as trustee of that trust, can sell the property directly out of that trust.
+Selling can be quick and easy with proper preparation!
+The asset will legally be held in a land trust that is connected to your asset holding company, and you, as trustee of the trust, have full control to sale the property.

 Make your money first.
 You will always want to get the cheapest financing you can, which means maxing out your first 10 conforming loans.
 Acquire the properties in your personal name, and then transfer the assets into the Asset Holding Company by deeding the property into the land trust.
 Because it is deeded to a land trust, this will avoid the Due On Sale Clause and will often times will avoid transfer taxes and other fees assessed by the state.
 One of our specialities is in avoiding those fees to make Asset Protection as affordable as possible to as many people as possible.